PhantomAppDevelopment/alcohol-app/README.md

 To compile this application you require to provide your own Yelp API keys which can be obtained for free on the Yelp developer portal, you will also require the [AS3 Crypto](http://crypto.hurlant.com/demo/as3crypto.swc) library.

-AIR 21 is recommended but it can work with earlier versions, such as 20, 19 or 18.
+You will also need AIR 21 or greater, FeathersUI 3.0.2 and Starling 2.0.1.

 [![Watch on Youtube](http://i.imgur.com/kDfzKKj.png)](https://www.youtube.com/watch?v=0GGMO9TBdbE)